-Coastal Action is excited to announce the programs we are offering at the Morton Centre for the 2017 summer season!
+Coastal Action is excited to announce the programs we are offering at the Morton Centre for the 2018 summer season!
 Please head to the Programs page to find out more about each of our programs.
-Don't hesitate to contact our Program Coordinator, Clare (firstname.lastname@example.org or email@example.com), with any of your questions.
+Feel free to contact us at (902)-634-9977 or email@example.com with any questions.

 Morton Environmental Education Programs

 The Morton Centre Environmental Education Programs offer environmentally-themed programs to engage and educate local children and youth.
 All of the programs take place outdoors and are designed to provide participants with opportunities to enjoy experiential learning, science, discovery, and being active in nature.
 Each day includes age-appropriate games, stories, creative projects, exploration, and physical activity, as well as hands-on learning related to the theme of the program.
 Providing opportunities for leadership is the focus for our youth programs.

 A team from Bluenose Coastal Action Foundation develops, manages, administers, coordinates, and facilitates the programs.
 The site location is The Morton Centre, a beautiful 99-acre property on Heckman’s Island, Lunenburg County.